sarah1giordano/Data-Visualization-Portfolio/README.md

 ## [Graduate Economic Development Coursework - Examining Industry and Occupational Shifts and Concerns in Milwaukee County]
 Exploring industry shifts in Milwaukee County and opportunities for occupational investments, using R and Excel.

-## [Graduate Economic Development Coursework - Examining Associations between Historical Redlining and Current Neighborhood Features in Milwaukee County]
-Exploring the potential impacts of redlining on Milwaukee County neighborhoods in the present day, using R.